rust-br/rust-book-pt-br/second-edition/src/ch11-02-running-tests.md

 ```text
 $ cargo test -- --nocapture
 ```

-When we run the tests in Listing 11-10 again with the `--nocapture` flag, we see the following output:

 Quando executamos os testes na Lista 11-10 novamente com o sinalizador `--nocapture`, vemos a seguinte saída: